debops/debops/docs/defaults-maincf.rst

 Examples
 ~~~~~~~~

-Define the previous example using comples form:
+Define the previous example using complex form:

 .. code-block:: yaml